 What is E.coli bacteria?

 Fecal coliform bacteria like E. coli indicate contamination due to untreated sewage, manure, or pet waste in contributing areas.
-High E. coli values during high and median flows, and their association with elevated sediment and nitrogen levels, mean that BMPs that help to retain sediment and organic matter on the upland areas will help to reduce bacteria entering the creek during these times.
-High E. coli levels at very low flows, however, tend to indicate a problem with malfunctioning septic systems near the creek or animal waste deposited directly into the stream.
-For that reason, the Stakeholder Committee determined to set target E. coli levels below state standards to maintain the creek’s contact recreation designated use.
-The Stakeholder Committee identified BMPs and a monitoring strategy that will comprehensively address this concern.
-BMPs including proper septic maintenance and education regarding picking up pet waste and limiting animal access to the creek will help to mitigate these low-flow problems.
-For more detailed information on E. coli loading refer to Section 6.3 of the Cypress Creek Watershed Characterization Report.
+High E. coli values during high and median flows may be associated with elevated sediment and nitrogen levels.
+BMPs that help to retain sediment and organic matter in upland areas will help to reduce bacteria entering the creek during these times.
+High E. coli levels at ambient condition and very low flows, however, tend to indicate a problem with malfunctioning septic systems near the creek or animal waste (pets, birds, bats and other wild life) deposited directly into the stream.